davemaurer/daily_exercises/arrays/arrays_0.md

   `nested_collections = Array.new(5, [])` gives you: `[[], [], [], [], []]`<br>
   `nested_pairs = Array.new(5, {})` giving you an array of five empty hashes.

+###Accessing the stuff in Arrays

+If you want to get to a specific element in your array: We have `nums = [1, 2, 3, 4, 5]` and we want `4`.
+- You can use the index: `nums[3]` Will give you the element at index 3.
+Since arrays start at index 0 and go up one for each element to the right, the number `4` is at index `3`.
+More on this below in the INDEXED AND ORDERED section.

+- You can use a BUILT IN Ruby method like `.find` or `.select`.
+So we can do:<br> `nums.find { |element| element == 4 }`

+###Mutating the stuff in Arrays
+- Mutating is a programmer way of saying "changing a value".
+If I have `x = 5`, then we use reassignment: `x = 10`, we've just "mutated" my value.

+- Just like in the example above, you can use reassignment to mutate something in an array.
+Reassignment simply means using the assignment operator: `=`, on something that is already defined.
+So, if we already have an array: `nums = [1, 2, 4, 4, 5]` and we then realize there are two fours in it, and that first four should be a 3, we can just use the `=` operator to change it.
+BUT, first we have to ACCESS it.
+So we do this: <br>
+`nums[2]`<br>
+to access my first `4` value in my array.
+Then we add on this part.<br>
+`= 3`<br>
+to reassign the value.
+The whole thing put together looks like this:<br>
+`nums[2] = 3`<br>
+Here we've told Ruby where to go `nums[3]`, and then told it what to do `= 3`

+- Ruby also has BUILT IN methods for changing things inside of arrays. `.map` being the big method on campus.
+More on those later.

 ###INDEXED AND ORDERED